alewman/rom-farmer/DEVELOPMENT.md

-# ROM Groomer Python - Development Guide
+# ROM Farmer Python - Development Guide

 ## Project Architecture

-ROM Groomer Python is built with enterprise-grade practices and extensibility in mind.
+ROM Farmer Python is built with enterprise-grade practices and extensibility in mind.
 This document outlines the architecture, design decisions, and development workflow.

 ## Core Principles